dtanner/dantanner/content/post/spring-rites.md

 asking for it.
 They view annotations as an annoying obstacle that gets in the way of onboarding and productivity.
 I've polled them in their communities; this is the #1 reason they're repelled by Java.

 And this bums me out.
-I've spent over half of my 27-year career writing for the JVM, and **I** don't want to code in Java either.
+I've spent over half of my 27-year career writing for the JVM, and _I_ don't want to code in Java either.
 But [Kotlin is great](https://dantanner.com/post/kotlin-v-java/).
 It's my favorite language on the JVM above Java, Groovy, Scala, and Clojure.
-Kotlin is better in many ways than any other language for typical use cases of server application.
+Kotlin is better in many ways than any other language for typical use cases of server applications.
 It still carries some of the baggage of Java's history, but it's a _really_ good language.

 You can teach a Python programmer Kotlin, and they'll grow to like it more and more.